Skip to main content

 Kafka is a distributed event streaming platform that lets you read, write, store, and process events, also called records.

-Kafka topics take on many forms, such as raw input, JSON, or AVRO.
-In this guide, we show you how to import each of these formats as Deephaven tables.
+Kafka topics take on many forms, such as raw input, JSON, AVRO, or Protobuf In this guide, we show you how to import each of these formats as Deephaven tables.

-Please see our concept guide, Kafka basic terminology, for a detailed discussion of Kafka topics and supported formats.
+Please see our overview, Kafka in Deephaven: Basic terms, for a detailed discussion of Kafka topics and supported formats.
 See the Apache Kafka Documentation for full details on how to use Kafka.

 Standard data fields

 Kafka has the standard data fields of partition, offset, and timestamp.
-Each of these fields becomes a column in the new table that stores the Kafka stream.
-The column names can be changed, but the type of column is set.
+Each field becomes a column in the new table that stores the Kafka stream.
+The column names can be changed, but the column type is set.
 The standard names and types for these values are:

 • KafkaPartition: int